Skip to content

 Theme

-Click the theme toggle in the header to switch between light and dark mode.
-The preference is saved to localStorage and persists across sessions.
+Click the theme toggle in the header or go to Settings > Appearance to switch between light and dark mode.
+The preference is saved and persists across sessions.

 Light theme